How to Join and Trade with a Crypto Signals Group?

 If your signals package includes automated trading, you will likely get an option to follow a signal with a single click with every signal.
 This button will help you set up the trading bot.

-• Step 1: Tap on the One-click Follow Button – This step takes you to the trading bot’s official Telegram or Discord ID where you can connect it with your exchange.
+• Step 1: Tap the One-click Follow Button – This takes you to the trading bot’s official Telegram or Discord ID, where you can connect it to your exchange.
 You will see a ‘Start’ button on the chat screen.

 • Step 2: Add client – Adding a client means telling the bot to follow signals from a specific provider.

-• Step 3: Select exchange – You will first have to select the crypto exchange of your choice that the signal provider also supports.
+• Step 3: Select an exchange – You will first need to choose a crypto exchange that the signal provider also supports.

-• Step 4: Select the market type – This is where you choose between the Futures, Spot, or Margin markets.
+• Step 4: Select the market type – choose between Futures, Spot, or Margin markets.

-• Step 5: Connect the exchange to the bot through API – Go to your exchange, find your API, and connect it to the bot.
+• Step 5: Connect the exchange to the bot via API – Go to your exchange, find your API key, and connect it to the bot.
 This will successfully connect your exchange to the signal providers’ signals.
 Make sure to check the required permissions on your exchange’s API settings.

 Trade with a crypto signals group: Conclusion